English for Professional Purposes: International and Public Affairs

 - Give impromptu speeches and prepared presentations on topics related to their areas of expertise

-- Practice their listening comprehension skills in class and in the language laboratory
+- Practice their listening and reading comprehension skills

 - Gain a better understanding of students' role in U.S. academic culture